 Noted for performances that combine innate musicality with interpretive insight, David Loebel joined the faculty of New England Conservatory in 2010 as Associate Director of Orchestras, following an 11-year tenure as Music Director and Conductor of the Memphis Symphony Orchestra.
-Since 2012, Loebel has also worked with the NEC Preparatory School's Youth Philharmonic Orchestra, and is now in his fourth season as YPO’s Music Director.
+Since 2012, Loebel has also worked with the NEC Preparatory School's Youth Philharmonic Orchestra, and is now in his seventh season as YPO’s Music Director.

 Prior to his appointment in Memphis, he enjoyed a decade-long association with the Saint Louis Symphony Orchestra, serving as Associate and then Associate Principal Conductor, as well as Artistic Director of its summer festival, Classics in the Loop.
 He has also been Associate Conductor of the Cincinnati Symphony Orchestra.